 Lazybones

-Mercer, hailing from Savannah, Georgia, resented the Tin Pan Alley attitude of rejecting southern regional vernacular in favor of artificial southern songs written by people who had never been to the South.
-Alex Wilder attributes much of the popularity of this song to Mercer’s perfect regional lyric.[1]
-Alec Wilder
+Mercer was a southern boy from Savannah, Georgia, and resented the Tin Pan Alley attitude of rejecting southern regional vernacular in favor of artificial southern songs written by people who had never been to the South.
+[Alec] Wilder attributes much of the popularity of this song to Mercer’s perfect regional lyric.[2]

 .